5 Finding Information

 Note: From Wikipedia, 2022.
 CC BY-SA 3.0.

 • If there’s a banner across the top or within the article, this is a clue you may need to avoid using the article.
-Banners usually say something like: “the neutrality of this article is disputed” (Wikipedia articles are supposed to be neutral, not support one side or another).
-A banner might also point out the article is lacking references or citations or doesn’t meet Wikipedia’s quality standards.
+Banners usually say something like: “The neutrality of this article is disputed” (Wikipedia articles are supposed to be neutral, not support one side or another).
+A banner might also point out that the article lacks references or citations or doesn’t meet Wikipedia’s quality standards.

 Wikipedia has a helpful “Cite this page” feature.